top of page

 What Are Trauma Responses?

-Trauma responses are automatic reactions your body uses when it senses danger.
-They’re controlled by your autonomic nervous system, which constantly scans for threats—this is known as neuroception.
+Trauma responses are automatic reactions your body employs when it senses danger.
+They are controlled by your autonomic nervous system, which constantly scans for threats—this process is referred to as neuroception.

-When something feels overwhelming or unsafe, your body doesn’t ask for permission—it reacts.
-These reactions may have helped you survive difficult or traumatic experiences in the past, especially in childhood.
-But when they become your default response to everyday stress, they can impact your relationships, work, and sense of self.
+When something feels overwhelming or unsafe, your body reacts instinctively.
+It doesn’t ask for permission.
+These responses have often helped you survive difficult or traumatic experiences, particularly during childhood.
+However, when these reactions become your default response to everyday stressors, they can affect your relationships, work, and sense of self.

 The 4 Trauma Responses Explained

-You’ve probably heard of fight or flight, but there are actually four common trauma responses.
-Each one is a survival strategy and each tells a story about what your body needed to do to feel safe.
+You may have heard of fight or flight, but there are actually four common trauma responses.
+Each response is a survival strategy, revealing what your body needed to feel safe.

 1. Fight Response